Polymarket/polymarket-liq-mining/sdk/README.md

 )
 ```

-You may also populate these transactions and sign them yourself by calling
+You may also populate these transactions and sign them yourself by calling these methods.
+Note, these will also return a `typeCode: "1"` property as well as `to`, `data` and `value` properties.

 ```
 sdk.populateClaimTx(